 Virginia Western offers a variety of academic programs including two year Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as shorter certificate and career studies certificate programs.
 A summary of academic programs is provided here.

-In addition, non-credit programs are offered through the School of Career & Corporate Training.
-For additional information on non-credit programs, please visit the School of Career & Corporate Training website.
+In addition, non-credit programs are offered through Workforce Solutions.
+For additional information on non-credit Career Training programs, please visit our Programs & Training page.

 Virginia Western has a number of facilities dedicated to serving the training and education needs of our students.
 These facilities offer different environments to support the various levels of use of technology in support of instruction.
 Instructional facilities on the main campus include: